vvilliamperez/wgups/README.md

 ## 1. Algorithm Overview in Pseudocode

 BEGIN run_route_algorithm
-    // Step 1: Sort packages by deadline using min heap CREATE min_heap
+    // Step 1: Sort packages by deadline using bundle-aware min heap CREATE min_heap
     COLLECT packages from hub

-    // Add packages to min heap
-    BEGIN package sorting
+    // Add packages to min heap, respecting bundles BEGIN package sorting
+        GET next bundle from bundles
+        CHECK if any packages in bundle are at hub COLLECT all hub packages from bundle
+            CREATE bundle_item
+            ASSIGN bundle_item to min_heap using earliest deadline MARK packages as used
+        END CHECK

-        GET next package
+        GET next package from hub
+        CHECK if package not in any bundle or not used CREATE single_item
-        ASSIGN package to min_heap using deadline
+            ASSIGN single_item to min_heap using deadline
+        END CHECK
         CONTINUE until no more packages
     END package sorting

-    CREATE available_packages list
+    CREATE available_items list
     BEGIN heap extraction
-        GET package from min_heap
+        GET item from min_heap
-        ASSIGN package to available_packages
+        ASSIGN item to available_items
         CONTINUE until min_heap empty
     END heap extraction

-    // Step 2: Assign packages to each available truck COLLECT trucks at hub
+    // Step 2: Assign items to each available truck COLLECT trucks at hub
     BEGIN truck assignment
         GET next truck